laravel/sanctum/UPGRADE.md

 ### Minimum Versions

-The following required dependency versions have been updated:
+The following dependency versions have been updated:

 - The minimum PHP version is now v8.0.2
 - The minimum Laravel version is now v9.21

 ### New `expired_at` Column

-Sanctum now supports expiring tokens individually.
-For this to work, a new `expired_at` column needs to be added to your `personal_access_tokens` table.
-Create a migration in your app with the following schema change:
+Sanctum now supports expiring tokens.
+To support this feature, a new `expired_at` column must be added to your application's `personal_access_tokens` table.
+To add the column to your table, create a migration with the following schema change:

 ```php
 Schema::table('personal_access_tokens', function (Blueprint $table) {